 What is personal information?

 Personal information includes any factual or subjective information, recorded or not, about an identifiable individual.
+Information includes written records, as well as photos and videos of children.
 This includes information in any form such as a person’s e-mail address, food allergies, person’s age, home address and so on.
 It does not include the name, title or business address or business telephone number of an employee of an organization.

 Who is responsible for protecting the personal information collected, used and disclosed by AFCS?